 Start by preparing the fruit.
 When I prepared the pomegranate and removed the seeds, I saved the two halves to use as serving bowls.
 Wash and trim the apple, pear, strawberries, clementines, and kiwi.
 Cut them into small pieces.

-To make the cinnamon chips rush melted butter and soft flour tortillas.
-Sprinkle with a mixture of cinnamon and sugar.
+To make the cinnamon chips brush melted butter on soft flour tortillas.
+Sprinkle them with a mixture of cinnamon and sugar.

-Serve the pomegranate fruit salsa with baked cinnamon chips for a refreshing holiday treat.
+2. What else can I eat this salsa on?
 I’ve been enjoying this pomegranate fruit salsa on my yogurt, on waffles and just plain from a bowl.
 It would be really good with some vanilla bean ice cream too!

 - 1/2 cup pomegranate seeds about 1/2 a pomegranate